Udemy Alternatives

 Creative Live was founded in 2009 to provide access to creative education and workshops for a community of passionate and ambitious individuals.
 Today they have 2000+ classes, more than 700 worldwide instructors, and 10 million+ students.

-The focus of the platform is on helping creative professionals succeed in their endeavours.
+The platform focuses on helping creative professionals succeed in their endeavours.
 Either by instilling them with the business savvy needed to thrive, or by developing the practical skills relevant to their particular creative industry.

 The platform provides a range of services from live-streamed masterclasses to longer and more comprehensive courses.
 You can choose to improve the skills you already have or learn something completely new!